Skip to content

 config.collapsibleNoIf true, the section can be collapsed in the editor

-config.visibilityNoConditional: hide the entire section based on another field’s value
+conditionals.visibilityNoCondition AST node: hide the entire section based on field values (see Conditionals)

 Fields

 Fields are the individual data inputs within a section.
-Every field has at minimum id, label, type, and enabled.
+Every field has at minimum id, label, and type.

 {